 Recalling and memorizing concepts about abnormal psychology is the easy part, but evaluating and analyzing concepts regarding is far more challenging.
-Each student must submit 2 writing assignments, for a total of 75 points.
+Each student must submit 2 writing assignments, (film review and case summary) for a total of 75 points.
 Be sure to check the guidelines and due dates, as there are variations.

-Ψ Hollywood Film Critique (25 points)
+Ψ Hollywood Film Critique- (25 points)